FluxxField/bionic-reading.nvim/README.md

 do this so that we do not highlight a majority of the word.

 Future: I will continue to try and tweak and refine what I have started with.
-There is no set rules for determining a syllable so there will be missed cases
+There is no set rules for determining a syllable so there will be missed cases.
+I also am not handling cases for when "y" is treated as a vowel

 Please Note: this is not perfect and might highlight incorrectly in some cases.
 I will try to update the exceptions as I find them.
 Thank you!